spencertipping/ni/doc/debugging.md

 ###Hadoop Job killed by SIGPIPE
 Hadoop jobs must buffer all of their input, so you cannot use a bare `r1000` within a mapper, combiner, or reducer within `HS`.
 Instead, use `Bnr1000`, which will buffer excess input to null.

+##`ni` is installed but my machine can't find it

+Quick rundown of the obvious causes:

+1. `ni` isn't installed; head over to your `ni` directory and execute `./build`
+1. `ni` isn't linked; from the `ni` directory execute `ln -s $PWD/ni ~/bin/ni` to install it for your user or `ln -s $PWD/ni /usr/bin/ni` for all users.
+1. The folder where you linked `ni` isn't in your `$PATH`.
+Check your `.bash_profile`.

+Now onto non-obvious causes:

+###Running in `bin/sh`, with Ruby backticks, as a Python subprocess, etc.

+For most purposes bash and sh will behave the same way for `ni` -- the main exceptions are things like `{x..y}` (a bash-ism) and some environment-variable expansion forms.
+In particular, `bin/sh` may not like some of your environment variables, especially those that use `~` for the home directory.

+A quick way to check for the above is to run `which ni`, which should use `bin/sh` rather than `bin/bash`.
+If nothing shows up, but you are still able to run commands, you can need to change `~/bin` to `$HOME/ni` for the same effect.

+If you do run into a bash-specific case, you can create your command as a string `cmd` and run it with `bash -c "#{cmd}"`.

 ##Erroneous Output
 The other important type of error to debug are ones that run completely but give the wrong output.
 Here are some commmon pitfalls you might run into.